Dr. Robert F. Mullen

 Emotional dysfunction is abnormal or selective.

-A neurosis is a condition that negatively impacts our emotional well-being and quality of life but does not necessarily impair or interfere with normal day-to-day functions.
+Neurosis is a condition that negatively impacts our emotional well-being and quality of life but does not necessarily impair or interfere with normal day-to-day functions.
 It is a standard part of natural human development.
 One-in-four individuals have diagnosable neurosis.
-According to the World Health Organization, nearly two-thirds of people with emotional dysfunction reject, refuse to disclose or choose to remain oblivious to their condition.
+According to the World Health Organization, nearly two-thirds of people with emotional dysfunction reject, refuse to disclose, or choose to remain oblivious to their condition.
 Mental disorders are common, and undiscriminating, and impact us all in some fashion or another.
 Many of us have more than one disorder; depression and anxiety are commonly comorbid, often accompanied by substance abuse.

 Emotional dysfunction is the consequence of a person’s behavior.

 Combined statistics prove that 89% of neuroses onset at adolescence or earlier.
 In the event conditions like PTSD or clinical narcissism manifest later in life, the susceptibility originates in childhood.
 Most psychologists agree that neurosis is a consequence of childhood physical, emotional, or sexual disturbance.
 Any number of things can cause this.
 Perhaps parents are controlling or do not provide emotional validation.
 Maybe the child is subjected to bullying or from a broken home.
 Behaviors later in life may impact the severity but are not responsible for the neurosis itself.
 It is never the child’s fault, nor reflective of their behavior.
-There is the likelihood no one is intentionally responsible.
-This disputes moral models that we are to blame for our disorder, or it is God’s punishment for sin.
+There is the likelihood that no one is intentionally responsible.
+This disputes moral models that we are to blame for our disorder, or that it is God’s punishment for sin.